AndyEhrhardt/bop-broker/README.md

 [x] - get paper shadow (15 min)
 [x] - no border(15 min)

-[] - two options for ways to view porfolio
+[] - two options for views in the porfolio page (split current view into two views to make the page more horizontal) [] - allow user to view song details from either quick portfolio or the portfolio page

 [] - clean up portfolio table
 [] - better buttons